prakhar1989/hugo-blog/content/articles/understanding-rpcs.md

     <figcaption>Components involved in a RPC.
 Image courtesy: Birell and Nelson's RPC paper</figcaption>
 </figure>

-The idea in RPC is simple - the caller machine makes a procedure call over a network to the callee machine which then executes the procedure locally, collects the results and sends it over to the caller.
-The figure above lays out the key components in an RPC system, which in general has two main pieces: a stub generator and the run-time library.
+The underlying mechanism of a RPC is simple - the caller machine makes a procedure call over a network to the callee machine which then executes the procedure locally, collects the results and sends it over to the caller.
+The figure above lays out the key components in an RPC system, which at a high-level has two main pieces: a stub generator and the run-time library.

-The stubs are responsible for placing a specification and packing / unpacking the arguments falling that specification part of message.
+The stubs are responsible for placing a specification and packing / unpacking the arguments falling that specification into the message.
 This message is then forwarded to the runtime so that it can be wired to the callee (in case of the user-stub).
 The process of packing the arguments is usually called **marshalling** or **serialization** of the message.
 Likewise, **unmarshalling** or **deserialization** involves extracting information received into something which the system can understand.

 When writing a distributed application, a programmer first writes an interface module in which she specifies the procedure names, the types of the arguments it takes and finally the return types.
 The compiler then uses this definition and generates the user-stub and the client-stub.